aaron-grau/curic/javascript/readings/arguments.md

 Holy cow.
 This works because `arguments` is `Array`-like enough for the `slice` method to work.
 Wow.

-### `Array.prototype.from`
+### `Array.from`

 If you thought the trick above was hacky, [Ecma International](https://en.wikipedia.org/wiki/Ecma_International) would agree.
-That's why ES6 includes a new method `Array.prototype.from`, that accomplishes the same thing as our trick above.
+That's why ES6 includes a new method `Array.from`, that accomplishes the same thing as our trick above.

 ```js
 function() {